Skip to Content

 Best Time for Wildlife Viewing

-The Dry season (from July to October) is the best time for wildlife viewing in the park.
-Wildlife is easier to spot because vegetation is thinner and animals gather around the pools on the floodplains of the Zambezi River.
-Many roads become impassable in the Wet season (from November to April).
+From June to October, during the middle and end of the Dry season, is the best time for wildlife viewing in the park.
+Wildlife is easier to spot at this time because vegetation is thinner and animals gather around the pools on the of the Zambezi River.
+Many roads become impassable during the rains (November to March) and may remain so well into April.

 Wildlife Photos